 Advantages: They are relatively light and compact, and the risk of falling off or slipping down is significantly less than in-ear headphones.
 Most runners will probably find that on-ear is more comfortable than in-ear particular in longer periods of use.
 Another great advantage of on-ear headphones is that they do not shut off any other sound but allow you to hear traffic and the outside world while you run.

 Advantages: Over-ear headphones beats the other types of headphones in two areas: sound quality and comfort.
-Because of the size they can provide bass and a depth of music that no one of the other types can match.
-At the same time, the Over ear headphones are also super comfortable to wear – at least as long as you’re not too active.
+Because of the size, they can provide bass and a depth of music that no one of the other types can match.
+At the same time, the Over-ear headphones are also super comfortable to wear – at least as long as you’re not too active.

 Advantages: The biggest advantage of this type is that your ears are not covered, so you can hear the sounds of traffic and the surroundings while you run.
 At the same time, the comfort is really good as there is nothing that pressures or irritates the ear itself.
-Bone-conduction headphones have also proven to be good for people with partial hearing loss as the sound both hits the eardrum but also goes directly to the inner ear.
+Bone-conduction headphones have also proven to be good for people with partial hearing loss as the sound both hit the eardrum but also goes directly to the inner ear.

-Disadvantages: The sound quality is slightly inferior comparing to the other types, but the sound is still more than good enough for the most needs.
+Disadvantages: The sound quality is slightly inferior compared to the other types, but the sound is still more than good enough for most needs.
 And if you push the volume up very high, the headphones will literally vibrate.
 It’s not uncomfortable, but it just feels a little weird in the beginning.

-There are many other criteria to evaluate headphones today – like noise cancelling.
+There are many other criteria to evaluate headphones today – like noise canceling.
 But this post is more an introduction to music opportunities when running and music here can be a great motivation factor.
 But running is still the most important and then it’s up to you, what to choose on your running days.

-If you are a online shopper like myself , I hope you like this review and if you have any questions about using Headphones for running or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about using Headphones for running or want to leave your own Personal review, please leave a comment below.